SHIFT: Architecture in Times of Radical Change—2025 Biennial Participants Announced

 UNA / UNLESS (Venice, Italy)

-URBANUS (Meng Yan) (Shenzhen, China)
+URBANUS (Liu Xiaodu, Meng Yan) (Shenzhen, China)

-Urko Sánchez Architects (Nairobi, Kenya, and Madrid, Spain)
+Urko Sánchez Architects (Nairobi, Kenya and Madrid, Spain)

 Aura Venckunaite (Chicago, United States)